Instagram Wipes Independent Developer's Work in the Name of Copyright Protections

 Instagram has lately soured on the idea of allowing developers to improve upon its works; following the Cambridge Analytica scandal, Facebook and Instagram started shutting off the faucet to developers, restricting their rate limits to the extent that many apps were no longer functional.

 Maybe Instagram is just trying to shore up its dam for potential liabilities.
 Or maybe it’s watching its back, as Instagram would know; the company has mastered the art of “improving” upon other platforms.
-In any case, Instagram_API’s swift annihilation doesn’t look good for devs.
+In any case, Instagram-API’s swift annihilation doesn’t look good for devs.

-Gizmodo has reached out to Instagram for comment and will update the post if we hear back.
+Update 1/2: A Facebook spokesperson declined to address Walsh’s concern that a copyright takedown might dually function to reenforce “walled garden” sovereignty, but reiterated that Instagram-API circumvented Instagram’s access controls in violation of the DMCA.
+They wrote:

+“Contrary to its claims, Mgp25’s ‘Instagram-API’ tool was designed to access and collect information from Instagram by circumventing technological protection measures we have in place.
+This behavior is prohibited under the Digital Millennium Copyright Act (DMCA), and we sent a takedown request to GitHub in accordance with the law.”